-- 61. (1) Subject to section 42, a licensed insurer shall not, without the prior written approval of the Commission,- - (a) merge with any other person; - (b) merge its insurance business with the business of any other person; - (c) transfer its insurance business, or any part thereof, to another person; - (d) accept from any other insurer a transfer of its insurance business, or any part thereof; or - (e) run-off all or part of its insurance business. - (2) The Commission may grant approval under subsection (1) subject to such conditions as it may deem appropriate and, in exercising its discretion, the Commission shall have primary regard to the protection of the policyholders and creditors of the insurer concerned. - (3) The Commission in considering whether to grant approval under subsection (1) shall consider any recommendation made to it by any person likely to be affected by the merger, transfer or acquisition of an insurance business. - (4) Where the Commission grants approval, refuses to grant approval, or where the Commission grants conditional approval, the Commission's decision may be appealed to the Court within fifteen days of the Commission's decision. - (5) Regulations may make further provision for mergers, transfers of business and the running-off by a licensed insurer of its business, including- - (a) specifying requirements for applications made under this section; - (b) providing for notices to be given with respect to, and the advertising of, applications made under this section; and - (c) specifying procedures for the determination by the Commission of applications under this section. - (6) A person who contravenes subsection (1) commits an offence and is liable on conviction, to a fine of \$100,000 or to a term of imprisonment of two year, or to both.
+- 61. (1) Subject to section 42, a licensed insurer shall not, without the prior written approval of the Commission,- - (a) merge with any other person; - (b) merge its insurance business with the business of any other person; - (c) transfer its insurance business, or any part thereof, to another person; or - (d) accept from any other insurer a transfer of its insurance business, or any part thereof. - (2) A licensed insurer shall not, without prior notification to the Commission of at least three months, run-off all or part of its insurance business. - (3) The Commission may grant approval under subsection (1) subject to such conditions as it may deem appropriate and, in exercising its discretion, the Commission shall have primary regard to the protection of the policyholders and creditors of the insurer concerned. - (4) The Commission in considering whether to grant approval under subsection (1) shall consider any recommendation made to it by any person likely to be affected by the merger, transfer or acquisition of an insurance business. - (5) Where the Commission grants approval, refuses to grant approval, or where the Commission grants conditional approval, the Commission's decision may be appealed to the Court within fifteen days of the Commission's decision. - (6) Regulations may make further provision for mergers, transfers of business and the running-off by a licensed insurer of its business, including- - (a) specifying requirements for applications made under this section;

+- (b) providing for notices to be given with respect to, and the advertising of, applications made under this section; and - (c) specifying procedures for the determination by the Commission of applications under this section. - (7) A person who contravenes subsection (1) commits an offence and is liable on conviction, to a fine of \$100,000 or to a term of imprisonment of two years, or to both.